TongueToe/LegaLabTutorial/Instructions/3_EEGDatabase.md

 ## 3.1 Behavioral-Tasks

+General Task Descriptions:
+- **FR Task**: In a free-recall task, a participant studies a list of words for a later recall test.
+The words are presented one at a time.
+Then after all the words are shown, the participant attempts to recall the words from the list in any order.
+A key feature of free recall is that the participant is allowed to recall the list items in any order.
+Thus, the analysis of the order in which a participant recalls the list items may give clues as to the underlying mechanisms of memory search.
+In particular, we may ask what factors determine the order in which participants recall words from the list, how these factors interact to determine whether a given item is recalled, and, in the end, how many items are actually recalled.
 Experimental Paradigms:
+- **AR Task**: Laboratory studies of associative memory are concerned with people’s ability to encode a relation between two items, including the ability to later use one of the items as a cue to retrieve the other item.
+In considering associative tasks, we not only explore how people forge a memory representation that combines or links information from two previously learned representations, but we also investigate associative recall: the ability of a cue item to help people recall a target item.
+Thus, we add two new dimensions beyond our prior analysis (i.e.: free recall) of recognition memory for items: the dimensions of association and recall.
+In general, associations being studied are links connecting two distinct knowledge representations.
+More specifically, these associations are new representations that combine elements of the constituent item representations.
+When studying these associations, it is important to consider situational and temporal context.
+Experimentation is comprised of multiple study and task sections.
+In the study and encoding phase – participants will see pairs of words on screen and attempt to form associations.
+During test, participants will categorize them as new, rearranged, or same pairs.
+•	See slides for visual representation of AR Task
+- **SR Task**: Serial recall is the method for studying memory for sequentially ordered materials.
+Participants study a ordered list of items presented to them individually, and are tasked with recalling the exact sequence of said items.
+Conditions of this task allow us to study the encoding and retrieval phases of memory.

 - **FR1**: Verbal free recall paradigm for the RAM project.
 - **FR2**: Similar to FR1, but stimulation is delivered on random words within each list.